 Who’s Squarespace best suited for?

-Squarespace markets itself as a solution that can be used by anyone.
-They’ve even risked running a Super Bowl ad last year, which we all know isn’t the cheapest thing.
+Squarespace markets itself as a platform that can be used by anyone.
+They’ve even risked running a Super Bowl in the past, which we all know isn’t the cheapest marketing option.
 And they have a really good reason to take such risks.
 Squarespace really does look impressive in terms of the features and the ease of use it delivers.

-I’d say that Squarespace is the solution for you if you desire a beautiful e-commerce store that’s going to resonate with your customers.
-And at the same time, you want to be able to build the whole thing yourself, from scratch.
+I’d say that Squarespace is the perfect solution for you if what you desire is a beautiful ecommerce store that’s going to resonate with your customers.
+And, of course, if you want to build the whole thing yourself, from scratch.